Ezio1212/taskx/README.md

         await processor.process([taskA, taskB, taskC, taskD, taskE]);
     } catch (error) {
         console.log('❌ Error caught:', error.message);
-        console.log('Tasks completed:', Array.from(processor.context.completed));
+        console.log('Completed tasks:', Array.from(processor.context.completed));
     }

     // Expected output:
-    // - Task A and B run in parallel
+    // - Tasks A and B start execution in parallel
-    // - Task C runs after A and B complete
+    // - After both taskA and taskB complete, taskC executes immediately, taskC fails
-    // - Task D starts but fails
+    // - TaskE will not be executed because it depends on failed taskC
-    // - Task E IS executed (parallel branch unaffected) }
+    // - After taskB completes, taskD executes immediately (not affected by the error in the other branch) }

 // Run both demos